-Professor Kwai-Cheung Lo, Head of Department of Humanities and Creative Writing
+Prof. LO Kwai Cheung, Head of the Department of Humanities and Creative Writing

-Dr. Jessica Yeung, Department of Translation, Interpreting and Intercultural Studies
+Dr. YEUNG Jessica W. Y., Department of Translation, Interpreting and Intercultural Studies

 The geological term “Anthropocene,” designating significant human impacts on ecosystems, constitutes this subtheme that aims to examine how humanities such as philosophy, literature, and arts respond to climate change, environmental politics, human-nature interactions, interspecies relationships, global competition for resources, effects of fossil fuel consumption on the Earth as well as other related socio-cultural transformations.